- Departments E - L

 Environmental Health will perform a technical review of the proposal, which includes:

-At minimum, one site inspection
+- At minimum, one site inspection

-Potential soil and/or ground water sampling
+- Potential soil and/or ground water sampling

-Review of equipment to be used
+- Review of equipment to be used

-Review of contractor information
+- Review of contractor information

 If the proposed work is approved, a UST Installation, Modification or Repair letter will be issued by Environmental Health to both the UST owner and the contractor.
 It will list site-specific construction and inspection requirements.
 Work may begin upon receipt of the approval letter.

-Please note: No UST construction activities can proceed until you receive the approval letter from Environmental Health.
+NOTE: No UST construction activities can proceed until you receive the approval letter from Environmental Health.